LumineonRL/momam_predictions/doc/README.md

 `Run_MOMAM_abridged.Rmd` removes the API calls, does not build `MOMAM.sqlite` from scratch, and trains only a small subset of models.
 This should take approximately ~5 minutes to run.

 Both of these notebooks utilize parallel processing to train models more efficiently.
 They are hard-coded to use 10 CPU cores.
 If attempting to reproduce on a machine does not meet that requirement, either modify the `train` cell where `doParallel::registerDoParallel(cores = 10)` is set, or try again on a machine with more CPU cores.
+Also note that when attempting to `knit` `doParallel` that uses multiple cores, a Windows Firewall popup can occur on Windows.
+If one does not feel safe with this, removing the parallel processing code would be sufficient, although training time would increase significantly.

 # Models and Preprocessing Techniques